start

 }

-Of course, many times we just need pictures, and then use it to access other sharing interfaces of WeChat, such asonShareAppMessageLife cycle, at which point the use ofshare.captureToLocalPathInterface can be, detailed visible component documentation.
+Of course, many times we just need a picture and use it to access other sharing interfaces of WeChat such as onShareAppMessage lifecycle, using share.captureToLocalPath interface, detailed component documentation.

-But beyond these simple uses, the framework also offers highly flexible componentization features.
+But in addition to these simple uses, frameworks offer highly flexible componentization features.
 Developers can customize their own components, elements, all resources, etc., and even if there is a need, we can open the underlying RenderGraph to customize the rendering process.
-Detailed custom development capabilities can be seen in the following sections of the document, we have done a more detailed explaination and guidance.
+Detailed custom development capabilities can be seen in the documentation in the following sections, which we have described and guided in some detail.

-Well, so much for getting started, technology is always just a tool, and the rest is up to you as a creator!
+Well, that's the end of getting started.
+Technology is always just a tool.
+The rest is up to you as the creator!
 Before that, let's take a look at these demos: